top of page

 Israel’s small claims court is where to turn if you have a civil grievance big enough to cause tangible damages, but not big enough for a full blown lawsuit.
 Most civil grievances of this kind relate to faulty products or services, insurance payments, or damaged property, but can cover most financial matters with easily quantifiable damages.

-• You must sue a Defendant in a court with subject matter and personal jurisdiction over the case.
+• Jurisdiction: Your claim must be filed in a court that has both subject matter and personal jurisdiction over the dispute.

-• Once you have filed your claim, you should take three copies to the court.
-The court will then send a copy and a court summons to the Defendant.
+• Service of Process: After filing your claim, bring three copies to the court.
+The court will serve one copy along with a summons to the defendant.

 bottom of page